Matthew Vester, Ph.D.

 - B.S.F.S., Georgetown University, 1988

-Dr. Vester researchers political culture, which includes institutional practices, patronage systems and other informal political ties, and political thought (customary and written).
-His research is informed by a desire to uncover the rich variety of political interactions in the past (especially within families, localities, and regions), thereby avoiding an anachronistic exaggeration of the role of ‘the state’ in early modern political life.
+Dr. Vester works on the comparative social history of politics in early modern Europe.
+He is interested in political culture, which for him includes institutional practices, patronage systems and other informal political ties, and political thought (customary and written).
+His work is informed by a desire to uncover the rich variety of political interactions in the past (especially within families, localities, and regions), thereby avoiding an anachronistic exaggeration of the role of ‘the state’ in early modern political life.

 The territorial context in which he has investigated these problems is that of the lands formerly ruled by the house of Savoy, in current-day southeastern France, northwestern Italy, and western Switzerland.

-His current project examines political practices and assumptions within rural communities, noble families, and regional institutions in the Alpine duchy of Aosta between 1550 and 1630, drawing attention to the spatial dimensions of family power.
+His current project examine political practices and assumptions within rural communities, noble families, and regional institutions in the Alpine duchy of Aosta between 1550 and 1630, drawing attention to the spatial dimensions of family power.
+He is revising a book manuscript, On the Edge of the Italian Renaissance: René de Challant and His World, 1504-1565, that analyzes the spatial contours of noble lordship in the context of fragmented rule between Italy, France, and the Holy Roman Empire.

 - HIST 101: Western Civilization to 1600